Squantor/squantorMinUnit/README.md

 # Minimal Unittest framework for C
-Yet another minimal unittest framework for C, but this one does not depend on libC or other things.
-The reason for is existence is to allow on embedded target testing or other niche usecases.
-Copied and heavely modified from [Minunit](https://github.com/siu/minunit) and uses minimal C runtime environment from [Louis P. Santillan](https://github.com/lpsantil/rt0.git).
+Yet another minimal unittest framework for C, but this one does not depend on anything.
+The reason for this is to allow unittests to be run on an embedded target or other niche usecases.
+Copied and modified from [Minunit](https://github.com/siu/minunit) and uses minimal C runtime environment from [rt0](https://github.com/lpsantil/rt0.git).
 ## Usage
 As this framework is is based on [Minunit](https://github.com/siu/minunit) its usage is identical but some functions/macros have been removed.
 Below is a minimal example:
 ```